EstherAlo/DAREY.IO-Projects/project14/project14.md

 ## __EXPERIENCE CONTINUOUS INTEGRATION WITH JENKINS | ANSIBLE | ARTIFACTORY | SONARQUBE | PHP__

 - This project is continuation of project 13

+- Add a SonarQube role: SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality, it is used to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities.

+- Add a Artifactory role: Artifactory is a product by JFrog that serves as a binary repository manager.
+The binary repository is a natural extension to the source code repository, in that the outcome of your build process is stored.
+It can be used for certain other automation, but we will it strictly to manage our build artifacts.

+## Configuring Ansible For Jenkins Deployment

 - Install Blue Ocean plugin in Jenkins Manage Jenkins and open it when installed.

 - Select 'create a new pipeline'